-4.6 Early consultation is advised with the Council's Highways and Transportation section and the Civil Aviation Authority.
+4.6 Early consultation is advised with the Council's Highways and Transportation section and the relevant Civil Aerodrome(s).
 Any planning application should be accompanied by a detailed statement outlining how the development will impact, if at all, on highway and aviation safety.
 For domestic scale turbines, such an assessment is unlikely to be required.
+The Statement of Community Involvement, adopted April 2007, sets out who the Development Control section of the Council will consult on planning applications.